wwkeyboard/sunsetwx/README.md

 # sunsetwx
-A go client to interact with [https://sunsetwx.com/](sunsetwx.com)'s API
+A go client to interact with [https://sunsetwx.com/](sunsetwx.com)'s API.

+   This is being built in conjunction with a Twitter bot I'm working on, so the feature development priority will track that work unless you ask for something aditional

 # Prereqs